 Furthermore, I do not agree with some of the classifications presented by psychoanalysts.
 For example, the Ruler is considered to be an aspect of the Father archetype, but I feel the Self-ego axis is a closer fit.
 I explain why under the heading Ruler Archetypes below.

 You will also notice that three of the archetypes named by modern psychology correspond with Jung’s hero.
 Again I will explain in more detail under the relevant heading, but the Outlaw is essentially a combination of the Explorer and the Warrior.

 As I mentioned above, I feel mainstream psychology is missing important ingredients that cultivate an enlightened mind.
 Having said that, I don’t think Jung nailed the 12 archetypes either.

 I intend to deal with the 12 relevant archetypes in the Guide To Greek Symbolism – Coming Soon.
-Until then, subscribers to any of the Master Mind Content symbolism courses (excluding Beginner’s Guide) and self-development courses can access more information about the 12 archetypes listed in this round-up from the VIP Members Area under the Decoded Symbolism option in the symbolism menu above.
+Until then, subscribers to any of the Master Mind Content symbolism courses (excluding Beginner’s Guide) and self-development courses can access more information about the 12 archetypes listed in this round-up from the VIP Members Area from the main menu above.

 Also known as King, Sovereign, Tyrant, Bully,

 The “Ruler” tends to be characterised as someone driven by a need for power.
 This is not entirely true even though the king’s sovereign energy does provide you with ambition and a drive for success.